uPortal-Attic/uportal-app-framework/docs/directives.md

 ## Frame page

 Frame page should be used for all pages in a uportal-app-framework application.
-It comes with much of the rest of the framework's skeleton built in, including the app-header and main-menu directives.
+It comes with much of the rest of the framework's skeleton and CSS layout styles built in, including main-menu directives.
 You should use it as the outermost element for each of your application's main views.

 ### Template: